kundajelab/chipseq_pipeline/README_PIPELINE.md

 ### Installation instruction for Miniconda3

+If you already have Anaconda Python 3, skip this.

 Get the latest Miniconda3 installer at <a href="http://conda.pydata.org/miniconda.html" target=_blank>http://conda.pydata.org/miniconda.html</a> and install it.
 The following command is for Anaconda Python3 on 64bit Linux system.
 ```
 $ wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh